Best Protein Powder for Muscle Mass Gain

 - Plant proteins: 1.5-2.0g per 25g serving (need larger serving)

-2. Absorption Timing
+2. Absorption Speed and Timing

-3. Digestibility and Tolerability
+3. Digestibility and Food Sensitivities

 - Whey concentrate: Moderate lactose (3-5g per serving) — may cause bloating